Applications Due: January 26, 2017, 11:59 p.m. Eastern Time

 - Thursday, January 12, 2017; 2-4 pm E.T.

 To register, please contact Jocelyn Harrison at OVW.Disabilities@usdoj.gov.

 Current Closing Date for Applications: by January 26, 2017, 11:59 p.m., Eastern Time

 Eligible entities for this program are:

 - Indian tribal governments or tribal organizations; and

 - Victim services providers, such as state or tribal domestic violence or sexual assault coalitions, and nonprofit, nongovernmental organizations serving individuals with disabilities.

 Link to Full Announcement: Here

-Categories: Department of Justice, Disability, Domestic Violence, Express Language for Legal Aid, Government Organizations, Individuals with Disabilities, Non-profit Organizations, Subgrant Possibilities, Victims of Crime
+Categories: Department of Justice, Disability, Domestic Violence, Express Language for Legal Aid, Government Organizations, Individuals with Disabilities, Native American Tribes or Tribal Organizations, Non-profit Organizations, Subgrant Possibilities, Victims of Crime